New Jersey Route 124: History

 What is modern-day Route 124 was created as part of two turnpikes; the Morris Turnpike, running from Elizabeth to Newton, and the Springfield and Newark Turnpike, from Springfield to Newark.
-The road was later incorporated into the William Penn Highway, which ran from Jersey City to Pittsburgh, before being designated as a part of pre-1927 Route 5, a route that was legislated in 1916 to run from Delaware in Warren County east to Newark.
+The road was later incorporated into the William Penn Highway, which ran from Jersey City to Pittsburgh, before being designated as a part of pre-1927 Route 5, a route that was legislated in 1916 to run from Delaware, Warren County, east to Newark.
 In the 1927 New Jersey state highway renumbering, this portion of pre-1927 Route 5 became a part of Route 24, a road that was to run from Phillipsburg to Newark.
-In the 1950s, plans were made to bypass this portion of Route 24 with a freeway running from Interstate 287 in Hanover Township to Interstate 78 in Springfield Township; this was approved of in 1960.
-This freeway was completed between Interstate 78 and the John F. Kennedy Parkway in 1972.
+In the 1950s, plans were made to bypass this portion of Route 24 with a freeway running from I-287 in Hanover Township to I-78 in Springfield Township; this was approved of in 1960.
+This freeway was completed between I-78 and the John F. Kennedy Parkway in 1972.
 The Route 24 designation was moved to the new freeway and Route 124 was designated along the former alignment of Route 24 east of this point, which included frontage roads built where the new freeway ran along the old alignment of the road.
-Following the completion of the Route 24 freeway to Interstate 287 in 1992, Route 124 was extended west along the former alignment of Route 24 between the John F. Kennedy Parkway and U.S. Route 202 in Morristown.
-In 2002, maintenance of the portion of Route 124 in Maplewood was transferred to the municipality from the New Jersey Department of Transportation.
+Following the completion of the Route 24 freeway to I-287 in 1992, Route 124 was extended west along the former alignment of Route 24 between the John F. Kennedy Parkway and US 202 in Morristown.
+In 2002, maintenance of the portion of Route 124 in Maplewood was transferred to the municipality from the New Jersey Department of Transportation (NJDOT).